-2.3 Fire Detection and Protection Equipment
+2 Fire Detection and Protection Equipment

-- 2.3.1 Fire detection, gas detection and protection systems installed, in accordance to the approved QP plan, shall be maintained and regularly checked for serviceability. - 2.3.2 The fire protection systems shall have audible alarm bells or similar facilities to warn the occupants of the building in case of fire. - 2.3.3 Fire alarm signal connection shall be made between the fire protection systems and the AES fire station and SCDF approved DECAM monitoring company. - 2.3.4 The fire protection systems should be extended to new areas arising from building extension or floor alterations. - 2.3.5 Fire hosereels should be able to provide full coverage over the whole of the floor area where they are installed and take into consideration the physical layout of the area covered. - 2.3.6 Fire hosereels & extinguishers shall always be free of obstructions.
+- (a) Fire detection, gas detection and protection systems installed, in accordance to the approved QP plan, shall be maintained and regularly checked for serviceability. - (b) The fire protection systems shall have audible alarm bells or similar facilities to warn the occupants of the building in case of fire. - (c) DECAM connection shall be made between the fire protection systems and the AES fire station or other approved fire alarm receiving centre. - (d) The fire protection systems should be extended to new areas arising from building extension or floor alterations. - (e) Fire hosereels should be able to provide full coverage over the whole of the floor area where they are installed and take into consideration the physical layout of the area covered. - (f) Fire hosereels shall be free of obstructions at all times.

-2.4 Passive Measures
+3 Passive Measures

-- 2.4.1 Means of egress shall be arranged so that the occupants can pass through an exit from the building or storey quickly and without obstruction. - 2.4.2 Exit signs and directional exit signs shall be provided, adequately illuminated and displayed. - 2.4.3 Escape routes shall always be kept clear and free of obstructions and be suitably marked.
+(a) Means of egress shall be so arranged that the occupants can pass through an exit from the building or storey quickly and without obstruction.

-2.4.4 All emergency exit doors shall not be locked, otherwise there shall be provision for rapid operation of the locking device to release the lock either by manual operation or automatically when the fire alarm is activated.
+- (b) Exit signs and directional exit signs shall be provided, adequately illuminated and displayed. - (c) Escape routes shall be kept clear and free of obstructions at all times and be suitably marked. - (d) All emergency exit doors shall not be locked, otherwise there shall be provision for rapid operation of the locking device to release the lock either by manual operation or automatically when the fire alarm is activated.